T

 +

+Whether you need a visa to enter Krakow, Poland, depends on your nationality.
 Poland is part of the Schengen Area.
-Citizens of the EU/EEA and Switzerland do not need a visa.
-Citizens of many countries, including the USA, Canada, Australia, and the UK, can enter Poland visa-free for short stays (up to 90 days within a 180-day period).
-Always check the latest visa requirements based on your nationality with the Polish embassy or consulate before your travel.
+Citizens of many countries, including the USA, Canada, Australia, and the UK, can enter the Schengen Area for tourism or business for up to 90 days within a 180-day period without a visa.
+Always check the latest requirements based on your passport.